tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 Our first two attempts at dynamic PHP pages would never validate because they are missing tags like &lt;html>, &lt;head>, &lt;title>, &lt;body> and so on.
 It would also be nice to have a &lt;style> tag so that we could add some CSS styles to the page.

-Below, you can see that we can mix HTML and PHP quite easily, and both of the PHP directives on this page will be executed by the PHP parser.
+Below, you can see that we can mix HTML and PHP quite easily, and that all 3 of the PHP directives on this page will be executed by the PHP parser.

 **hello-4.php**
 ```html